viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 $$t_{ACQ} = 9 \times ( 100 + 140) \times 3 \times 10^{-12} = 6.5\mskip3muns$$

 **TODO:**
-This would allow us to use a sampling rate of 1 Msps because, with the ADCCLK frequency of 26&nbsp;MHz and four ADCCLKs allowed for the acquisition, we get 150&nbsp;ns acquisition time, which is more than enough.
+This would allow us to use a sampling rate of 1 Msps because, with the ADCCLK frequency of 26&nbsp;MHz and 4 ADCCLKs allowed for the acquisition, we get 150&nbsp;ns acquisition time, which is more than enough.

 However, in our design, we are limited to using an ADCCLK frequency of 23.84&nbsp;MHz (95.363&nbsp;MHz divided by 4) because we must use an XADC clock of 95.363&nbsp;MHz to achieve the 629&nbsp;ns acquisition time for the unipolar input as described in the previous chapter.
-The resulting sampling rate will be, therefore, 917 ksps.
+The resulting sampling rate will be, therefore, 917 ksps (a single conversion cycle will take 26 ADCLKs).